-Here is a transcript of the phone call with Jesse from Part 1.
-It is a little garbled, yet very powerful to hear him in his own words describe how he turned his life around.
+Here is a transcript of the phone call with Jesse.
+It’s very powerful to hear him in his own words describe how he turned his life around.

 “I would say the transformation really occurred, one, in taking accountability for what I had done and saying, ‘Ok, here I am.
 This is the bed that I made.
 Now, how am I going to live best in it, and how am I going to do the best with this,” Crosson said in phone interview from Buckingham Correctional Center where he is serving his sentence.
 “And two was just reaching out and finding the resources and finding the people who were willing to take the time and energy to help me.”